kimalumalu/webplayground/README.md

+# Web Playground

-play ground for learning several technologies: web frameworks, monitoring and deployment tools
+A playground for learning several technologies such as: web frameworks, monitoring and deployment tools

-Prerequisites
+## Prerequisites
-php,composer,jdk8,maven,docker and docker-compose
+php, composer, jdk8, maven, docker and docker-compose

-Installation
+## Installation
+- install all programs and frameworks enumerated in prerequisites if not yet done
-checkout project: git clone https://github.com/kimalumalu/webplayground run start script: ./create-and-run-docker.sh
+- checkout project: git clone https://github.com/kimalumalu/webplayground

+## Running
+- run start script: ./create-and-run-docker.sh